learn-co-curriculum/java-memory-management/README.md

 ```

 While it may seem odd to have two variables pointing at the same object, this actually is a very
 common occurrence in a Java program.
-For example, calling a method that take an object as a parameter
+For example, calling a method that takes an object as a parameter
 may result in multiple variables pointing at the same object.